abhinavkonagala/finance-macro-volatility-analysis/README.md

 - Transaction costs simplified in backtesting scenarios
 - Historical relationships may not persist in changing market structures

+## Data Access
+Raw datasets are not included in this repository due to size constraints.
+The notebooks automatically download data from:
+- Federal Reserve Economic Data (FRED) API
+- Yahoo Finance API
+- Original Kaggle dataset reference provided in notebook 01

 ---
 ## Contact
 - **Name**: Abhinav Konagala